huwei-vincent/huwei-vincent.github.io/_pages/about.md

 #   - /about.html
 ---

-Welcome to my personal homepage!
+Hi!
 I am a **Wei HU** and you can call me **Vincent**.

-I am a Distinguished Research Fellow at [School of Economics and Management](https://sem.tongji.edu.cn/semen/), [Tongji University](https://en.tongji.edu.cn/p/#/), where I specialize in the dynamic fields of Fintech, Crowdfunding, Mobile Marketing, Blockchain, and Social Media.
-My methodological approach is rooted in Applied Econometrics and advanced Data Mining techniques, including Natural Language Processing, Machine Learning, and Social Network Analysis.
+I am a Distinguished Research Fellow at [School of Economics and Management](https://sem.tongji.edu.cn/semen/), [Tongji University](https://en.tongji.edu.cn/p/#/), where I specialize in the dynamic fields of Fintech, including crowdfunding, innovation management, intelligent marketing, non-fungible tokens, and social media.
+My methodological approach is rooted in applied econometrics supported by advanced data mining techniques, including natural language processing, machine learning/deep learning, and social network analysis.

-Guided by a commitment to produce research that is both intellectually stimulating and socially valuable, I strive to bridge the gap between academic theory and real-world applications.

 # Bio